How Best to Sell Your Home in Edinburgh With so Many Competing Houses For Sale!

 What influences Edinburgh property values?

 House building in the city is also rising, which could hold back house prices slightly, but current construction projects are still leaving Edinburgh with a shortfall of affordable housing.
-There are also various development and improvement projects afoot, which could create jobs and lead to continued house price growth over the course of the next decade.
-The city’s tram service, for instance, could lead to home price increases along its route of up to 15 percent.
+There are also various development and improvement projects afoot, which could create jobs and lead to continued house price growth throughout the next decade.
+The city’s tram service, for instance, could lead to home price increases along its route of up to 15 per cent.

 About the City of Edinburgh

 Edinburgh is the capital of Scotland and the seventh largest in the UK.
 It is one of the most visited cities in Europe steeped in history and culture and currently the home of both the Scottish Parliament and the country’s most prominent banking institutions.
 This picturesque city has a long association with the monarchy, and its various castles and palaces define the city’s look and set it apart from any other conurbation in the UK.

 Edinburgh has a look and feels all of its own.
 For centuries, the city has been home to the Scottish seat of power, stunning architecture and a warm welcome to visitors.
 The city has long been at the centre of Britain’s political landscape, which is just one of the reasons why millions of tourists flock there from all over the world.
 From its majestic buildings to its historical artefacts, Edinburgh is a city of memories filled with exciting bars and restaurants for people looking for a great night out.